Badgers beat Gophers 28-14 to take back Paul Bunyan's Axe behind Allen's ground attack

 “We showed who we are,” Wohler said.
 “I’m proud as hell of this team.”

-Jordan Nubin rushed for 93 yards and a touchdown for Minnesota (5-7, 3-6), which failed to secure bowl eligibility but remained alive for a postseason game with a nationwide shortage of six-win teams.
+Jordan Nubin rushed for 93 yards and a touchdown for Minnesota (5-7, 3-6), which failed to secure bowl eligibility on its own but grabbed the final spot amid a nationwide shortage of six-win teams because its Academic Progress Rate score was the best of the 5-7 bunch.
 The Gophers were also aiming to house the axe together with the pig — known as Floyd of Rosedale — for the first winter since 1990.
 That’s the last year they beat both of their primary rivals, Iowa and Wisconsin.

 “It was a lot more emotional than I thought it would be,” said sixth-year tight end Brevyn Spann-Ford.